Phonetic techniques of language games. What is sound writing: examples. Sound recording in literature

 Thus, even the motives of fright support the soporific function, which once again proves the unusually rich “soporific” potential of the genre.

-Phonetic tricks
+Phonetic techniques

 Assonance- repetition of vowels, often used in monosyllabic words. (“Across the blue sky // A roar of thunder passed.”)